brantr/brantr.github.io/_posts/blog/2018-04-02-tensorflow.md

 ** `tf.reshape()` can be used to take the output from `conv2d()` and `max_pooling2d()` and make it `batch_size x ` a 1D array.
 That
 can be input into `tf.layers.dense()`.

 ** `tf.layers.dense()` takes a flattened input tensor, and you specify the number of neurons with `units`.
-Note that `untis` does not need to equal the number of array elements in the flattend input tensor.
+Note that `units` does not need to equal the number of array elements in the flattend input tensor.
+An activation function must be specified (e.g., `tf.nn.relu`).

 ** `tf.layers.dropout()` applies dropout regularization, with `rate` indicating the percentage of neuron outputs that are randomly dropped.